AK97/mancala/README.md

 `game = Game(pockets_per_side = 10, starting_stones_per_pocket = 5)` will begin a game with 10 holes on each side each beginning with 5 stones.

-Additionally, a game can be started from a custom position by specifying a board to start from.
+A game can also be started from a custom position by specifying a board to start from.
 Boards are lists of integers specifying the number of stones.
 The indices correlate with pockets starting at Player 1's first pocket and moving counter-clockwise to Player 2's scoring pocket.
 For example,
 ```python
 board = [5, 5, 5, 5, 5, 0, 6, 6, 6, 6, 1, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 0]
 game = Game(board = board, whoseTurn = 2)